Zen-Initiative/Optimized-Domain-DNS-Whitelists/README.md

 The "core" list is our recommended whitelist built from carefully selected community sources, with the following features:

 - High Confidence & Lightweight: we only include domains/subdomains that have appeared twice or more in our core sources:
+  - Domains/subdomains are only included if they are in two or more sources (high certainty that they should be whitelisted/unblocked).
   - If a domain and its subdomain(s) are both in the sources, we only include the subdomain(s) for precision targeting.

-  - Other domains are only included if they are in two or more sources (high certainty that they should be whitelisted/unblocked).
+  See [examples](https://github.com/Zen-Initiative/Optimized-Domain-DNS-Whitelists/wiki/Domain-inclusion-in-our-whitelists) in our wiki.

 These features help us avoid "over-whitelisting" (unblocking things that should be blocked) while minimizing the size of the whitelist.

 - Included:
   - [Core lists](https://github.com/Zen-Initiative/Optimized-Domain-DNS-Whitelists/blob/main/sources/whitelists_core.txt) (x6)